 Patient flow is defined as the movement of patients between departments, and staff groups in the mental health hospital as part of a patient care pathway.
 The patient flow needs to be managed well for mental health hospitals to be efficient.
 For example, patients with or without an appointment, patients who are ill and possibly infectious to other patients and staff, or patients with emergency needs that require stabilization and transfer all need to be managed efficiently.
 If reception/registration staff are to make decisions consistently and rapidly, they need to be supported with decision criteria and other tools to manage those patients in a timely, effective way.
-As reception/registration staff are useful to identify patients who may need immediate assistance and when the medical staff should be notified.
+As reception/registration staff are often the first persons whom patients encounter, simple criteria are useful to identify patients who may need immediate assistance and when the medical staff should be notified.
 When there is a delay in care or treatment, or there are known long waiting periods for diagnostic and/or treatment services that require the patient to be placed on a waiting list, the patient is informed of the reasons for the delay or wait and informed of available alternatives